-How to find great real estate deals in 2022
+How to find great real estate deals this year

-If it seems like great real estate deals are hard to find, you’re probably not looking in the right place.
+If it seems like great real estate deals are hard to find right now, you're not alone.
+Conditions have become more challenging lately, but it doesn't make finding a good investment impossible.

 A lot of real estate investors make the tragic mistake of depending on the multiple listing service (MLS) as the sole source for finding investment property.
 The fact is that many real estate deals get bought and sold before they even hit the MLS.